What is Uninsured Motorist Coverage?

 | Maine | 5.7% |

-Uninsured and underinsured drivers combined cost insured motorists approximately $13 billion annually.
-A key contributing factor is affordability: as of late 2025, 32% of drivers report that car insurance is unaffordable, which helps explain why uninsured rates remain elevated.
+Uninsured and underinsured drivers combined cost insured motorists billions of dollars annually.
+A key contributing factor is affordability: a growing share of drivers report that car insurance has become unaffordable, which helps explain why uninsured rates remain persistently elevated.
 Understanding whether state minimum car insurance is enough puts these statistics in sharp financial context.

 Financial Protection Considerations

 The coverage is remarkably affordable given the protection it provides.
-Based on industry estimates, UMBI coverage averages around $70 per year for a typical driver profile, UIMBI around $42 per year, and UMPD approximately $22 per year—making the full package available for well under $150 annually for many drivers.
-That's one of the most cost-effective additions to any auto policy, especially when one in seven drivers you share the road with carries no insurance at all.
+UMBI coverage costs approximately $70 per year on average (roughly 3–5% of your total insurance bill), while UMPD generally runs in the range of $22 to $78 per year depending on your location, vehicle, and policy structure.
+That makes the full UM package available for well under $100–$150 annually for many drivers—one of the most cost-effective additions to any auto policy, especially when one in seven drivers you share the road with carries no insurance at all.

 What to Look for When Choosing Coverage